Gino Watkins: Biography

+Born in London, he was the eldest child of Henry George Watkins (1881–1935) and his wife Jennie Helen Monsell (1879–1928), who were married in London in Q1 1906.
+As a child, he spent some time with his father's mother Marie in Poole, Dorset; and as a baby, he was sometimes pushed in his pram by Olave Soames, the teenaged daughter of a neighbour.

-Born in London, he was educated at Lancing College and acquired a love of mountaineering and the outdoors from his father through holidays in the Alps, the Tyrol and the English Lake District.
+Watkins was educated at Lancing College and acquired a love of mountaineering and the outdoors from his father through holidays in the Alps, the Tyrol and the English Lake District.
 He became interested in polar exploration while studying at Trinity College, Cambridge, under the tutelage of James Wordie, and organised his first expedition, to Edgeøya, in the summer of 1927.
 Watkins also learnt to fly, as one of the first members of the Cambridge University Air Squadron.

 In 1928–9, Watkins made an expedition to Labrador, where he established a base at North West River and explored much previously unmapped territory, including Snegamook Lake.
 However, his most important expedition was the British Arctic Air Route Expedition of 1930–31.
 Watkins led a team of fourteen men to survey the east coast of Greenland and monitor weather conditions there, the information being needed for a planned air route from England to Winnipeg.
 In addition to meeting these aims, the expedition discovered the Skaergaard intrusion, and Watkins and two companions, Percy Lemon and Augustine Courtauld, made an open boat journey of 600 nmi around the King Frederick VI Coast in the south of Greenland.

 The expedition won Watkins the 1932 Founder's Medal from the Royal Geographical Society, and brought him international fame.
 In addition, one of the members of Watkins' expedition, Augustine Courtauld, solo-manned a meteorological observation post in the interior of the Greenland ice pack during the 1930–31 winter, generating the first data set from this previously inaccessible location.
 The expedition also included as ski expert and naturalist Freddie Spencer Chapman, who would later gain fame as a soldier in Japanese-occupied Malaya.